armanjunach12/armanjunach12/README.md

 2. 🚗 **Car Rental System**
   A mini project focused on CRUD operations, backend logic, and database handling.

-3. NGO Website
+3. 🌍 NGO Website

 Stack: HTML, CSS, JavaScript, Python (Flask/Django)

 A responsive website for a non-profit organization with sections for About, Projects, Volunteers, and Contact.
 Focus areas: accessible design, contact/donation form (prototype), and clear content structure.

-4. Whiteboard (Collaborative Whiteboard)
+4.🧑‍🏫🖍️ Whiteboard (Collaborative Whiteboard)

 Stack: HTML5 Canvas, JavaScript, Python (Flask + Socket.IO)

 A web-based whiteboard for drawing and brainstorming.
 Features include drawing tools, clear/erase, and a prototype real-time sync using WebSockets for collaboration.

-5. Tic Tac Toe
+5.❌⭕ Tic Tac Toe

 Stack: Python (Tkinter / CLI)

 Classic Tic Tac Toe game implemented in Python.
 Includes a simple AI opponent (minimax or heuristic) and a GUI version built with Tkinter for practice with event-driven programming.

-6. AI-Chat (Ani)
+6.🤖💬 AI-Chat (Ani)

 Stack: Python,ulama,voice-chat

 made free and no use api anime ai vtuber simple

-7. Jarvish (ai buddy)
+7.🤖Jarvish (ai buddy)

 Stack: livekit ,open ai,python